 With the turn of the new year, I’m really focusing on gratitude and appreciation.
 Life is busy, and I think it incredibly easy to think only of ourselves, but it’s so much more rewarding to do good things for others!
 It’s one thing for parents to demonstrate and show their children how to give back.
-But when they see some of their favorite people encouraging individuals to bring good and light into the world, things like the #SparkGoodness campaign spread like wildfire on social media and throughout the community.
+But when kids see some of their favorite people encouraging individuals to bring good and light into the world, things like the #JJShowYourGoodness campaign spread like wildfire on social media and throughout the community.
 Show your goodness with simple acts of kindness around your home and community.

-Creating Our Own Sparks of Goodness
+Creating Our Own Goodness

 Then we all went to our church and worked together to pack up part of these lunches.
-Together we all delivered the lunches to a church where they were later distributed in the community.
+Together we all delivered the lunch kits to a church where they were later distributed in the community.
 Helping those less fortunate than us sparks so much goodness for those that need food and also instills the desire for the kids to continue doing more.

 Works of Art